-If you are interested in starting your brand, whether it be in beauty, technology, or entertainment, be sure that you are seeking out the best training to hone your craft.
+Interested in starting your brand?
+Whether it be in beauty, technology, or entertainment, it's important to seek out the best training for your craft.

 Take your natural talent or hobby and refine it so that you can make it into a viable product or service.

 Huda’s success comes from a lot of hard work.
 We know her current blog site to be the multi-faceted beauty based media company that it is today, but she has come a long way.

 She initially shared her beauty tips and tricks in 2004 via email blasts to friends and family while in college.
 Although she was not too clear on the concept of blogging, her emails were essentially in blog format and had catchy titles like:

 'Hey guys, these are the top trends to follow now.'

 Years later, after finishing her studies in makeup school in 2009, Huda decided to move with her husband to Dubai.

 Now, if you were to look at the pictures and blog posts at this time in her life and focusing on the event recaps and sponsored content, you could jump to conclusions about Huda's struggle and journey to success.

 Attending and covering fabulous parties sounds like a pretty lucrative job.
 Kattan moved to a place that is considered the pinnacle of luxury and innately beautiful.

 Her Iraqi ethnicity gives her a striking resemblance to that of a Kardashian, and in this age of instant gratification and the illusion of social media, it would be effortless for us to think that she took off running with Huda Beauty as soon as she made it to Dubai.
 We would be wrong.